Plantation complexes in the Southern United States: Other residential structures

 The overseer's house was usually a modest dwelling, not far from the cabins of the enslaved workers.
 The overseer and his family, even when white and southern, did not freely mingle with the planter and his family.
 They were in a different social stratum than that of the owner and were expected to know their place.
-In village-type slave quarters on plantations with overseers, his house was usually at the head of the slave village rather than near the main house, at least partially due to his social position.
+In village-type slave quarters, his house was usually at the head of the slave village rather than near the main house, at least partially due to his social position.
 It was also part of an effort to keep the enslaved people compliant and prevent the beginnings of a slave rebellion, a very real fear in the minds of most plantation owners.

-Economic studies indicate that fewer than 30 percent of planters employed white supervisors for their slave labor.
-Some planters appointed a trusted slave as the overseer, and in Louisiana free black overseers were also used.

 Another residential structure largely unique to plantation complexes was the garconnière or bachelors' quarters.
 Mostly built by Louisiana Creole people, but occasionally found in other parts of the Deep South formerly under the dominion of New France, they were structures that housed the adolescent or unmarried sons of plantation owners.
-At some plantations it was a free-standing structure and at others it was attached to the main house by side-wings.
+At some plantations it was a free-standing structure, and at others it was attached to the main house by side-wings.
 It developed from the Acadian tradition of using the loft of the house as a bedroom for young men.